 Bass (Dicentrarchus labrax)

 This blue backed, silver cousin of the American striped bass is one of Ireland’s most sought after sport fish.
 It is equally at home in the turmoil of an Atlantic surf beach or in the quietness of an estuarine backwater.
 Most common below a line drawn from Galway to Dublin, but localised populations exist in the northern region.
-A protected species by law, with a bag limit of 2 fish per angler in any 24 hour period and minimum size of 40 cms.
 Grows to about 20 lbs.
 Specimen weight 10 lbs.
+A protected species by law, minimum size and other restriction apply.
 Find out more about bass fishing here.